efodev/bruniverse/README.md

 ## Todo: Main Posting page

--   Create interface for comments that removes the category
 -   that should be absolutely postioned
 -   User can add tags below their questions
 -   center the leftside option buttons
--
+-   Try using context provider for general data that is shared accross components Cache static UI compose like category options, etc and serve them via the server.

 ## Backend